gvwilson/thirdbit/src/fiction/in-heck/index.md

-The look on Maddy's face told Gumption that she was worrying yet again about what might happen if people found out about Sindy's gift, so he elbowed her in the ribs to distract her.
+The look on Maddy's face told Gumption that she was worrying yet again about what would happen if people found out about Sindy's gift, so he elbowed her in the ribs to distract her.
 "Aren't you going to tell him?"

 Special Leaf wrinkled his forehead, which was as close as he could get to raising his nonexistent eyebrows.
 Maddy reluctantly pulled the letter out of her satchel.
-"I was wondering when that would arrive," Special Leaf said.
+"Ah, I've been waiting for this," Special Leaf said.
 He opened the breadbox on the counter behind him, took out a butternut cookie, and offered it to Maddy.